manvirag/tech_learning_tinkering/hld/template/hld.md

     - reconciliation jobs
     - financial reporting
     - Ready-made solutions: AWS QLDB, Hyperledger Fabric, Stellar

+-  what to do when need strict ordering things ? and indempotency and replay kind of thing
+-  clock synchronisation complicacy in distributed system.
+-  advance mmap event source mappingn low latency.

 ## 4. Wrap-up (5 minutes)
 - Summarize the design